PawseySC/bio-intro-containers/_episodes/32-build-examples.md

 {: .challenge}

-> ## BONUS: Test that the image works
+> ## Bonus: test that the image works
 >
-> If you have time, run the following command from the Docker container using `docker run <IMAGE> <COMMAND>`, to query the package version:
+> If you have time, run the following command from the Docker container using `sudo docker run <IMAGE> <COMMAND>`, to query the package version:
 >
 > ```bash
 > R -e 'packageVersion("ggtree")'
 > ```
+>
 >
 > > ## Solution
 > >